New South Wales rugby league team: Team of the Century (1908–2007)

 Before Game I of the 2008 State of Origin series, to celebrate the game's centenary that year, New South Wales named their team of the century:

 Hall of Fame

 Ahead of the 2017 State of Origin series, NSW named the inaugural inductees to the NSWRL Hall of Fame, joining automatic inductees Dally Messenger and the seven Immortals who represented NSW.

 Origin Greats

 As part of the 25-year celebrations in 2005, New South Wales named 25 legends for each year before that.

 Captains

+Table last updated: 1 November 2025.

 Coaches

 New South Wales have had a total of thirteen different coaches at State of Origin level, eight of which have previously played for the Blues.
 The list also includes the known coaches from the pre-Origin era and only counts games against Queensland.
 Games against touring teams from New Zealand, Great Britain and France are not included.
 Ted Glossop, Frank Stanton and Terry Fearnley are the only coaches to have coached NSW in both State of Residence and State of Origin formats.

 NSWRL Hall of Fame inductee Brad Fittler is the incumbent coach for the NSW Blues.
 In his first match in charge, he chose 11 players to debut.